MoarVM/MoarVM/docs/gc.markdown

 * Ensuring it didn't already get copied; if so, ignore it
 * Racing to write a busy value into the forwarding pointer
 * If we lose the race, go to the next object in the list
-* Scaning the object and puttng any nursery pointers found and not yet copied into our work list
+* Scanning the object and puttng any nursery pointers found and not yet copied into our work list
 * If it has survived a previous nursery collection, move it into the older generation
-* Otherwise, copy it to tospace (needs care if the target tospace is not ours - since we expect most objects not to survive, probably OK to do synchronized operations to bump the tospace pointer)
+* Otherwise, copy it to tospace (needs to care if the target tospace is not ours - since we expect most objects not to survive, probably OK to do synchronized operations to bump the tospace pointer)
 * Finally, update any pointers we discovered that point to the now-moved objects